Documentation Index

 Step 2: Understand the Basics of the Data Model

-Siro’s integration data model maps to standard CRM concepts:
+Siro’s integration data model maps to standard CRM concepts.

-| Your System | Siro Equivalent | Purpose |
+| Your System | In Siro / API | Purpose |

 |---|